Artist of the Issue: Zachary Westbrook

 Photo taken by Zachary Westbrook

-Zachary Westbrook is a current senior at Hart High School who is also a young singer/songwriter who produces his own music.
-Currently, he has released his debut album, Wheire Orchestral Performance, and one EP, No Where Yet.
+Zachary Westbrook is a senior at Hart High School.
+In addition to being a student, Westbrook is a producer and a singer/songwriter.
+Westbrook has released a debut album, titled Wheire Orchestral Performance, and one EP, called No Where Yet.

 “I would say I’m more of an indie rock kind of guy.
 Indie is pretty much everything that is without external capital,” said Westbrook.